cloudflare/cloudflare-docs/products/waf/src/content/_partials/_analytics-activity-log.md

 When the _Connection Close_ action appears in the **Activity Log**, it means the existing request is unaffected, but the client is instructed to establish a new connection instead of reusing the existing connection.

-The [_Managed Challenge_](https://support.cloudflare.com/hc/articles/200170136#managed-challenge) action that may appear in the **Activity Log** is available in the following security products: Firewall Rules, IP Access Rules, User Agent Blocking, Rate Limiting, Custom Rules, and Bot Fight Mode.
+The [_Managed Challenge (Recommended)_](https://support.cloudflare.com/hc/articles/200170136#managed-challenge) action that may appear in the **Activity Log** is available in the following security products: Firewall Rules, IP Access Rules, User Agent Blocking, Rate Limiting, Custom Rules, and Bot Fight Mode.